composer/composer/doc/01-basic-usage.md

 **package names** (e.g. `monolog/monolog`) to **version constraints** (e.g.
 `1.0.*`).

+It uses this information to search for the right set of files in package "repositories" that you register using the [`repositories`](04-schema.md#repositories) key, or in Packagist, the default package respository.
+In the above example, since no other repository is registered in the file, it is assumed that the `monolog/monolog` package is registered on Packagist.
+(See more about Packagist [below](#packagist), or read more about repositories [here](05-repositories.md).

 ### Package Names

 The package name consists of a vendor name and the project's name.
 Often these will be identical - the vendor name just exists to prevent naming clashes.
-It allows two different people to create a library named `json`, which would then just be named `igorw/json` and `seldaek/json`.
+For example, it would allow two different people to create a library named `json`.

-Here we are requiring `monolog/monolog`, so the vendor name is the same as the project's name.
-For projects with a unique name this is recommended.
-It also allows adding more related projects under the same namespace later on.
-If you are maintaining a library, this would make it really easy to split it up into smaller decoupled parts.
+One might be named `igorw/json` while the other might be `seldaek/json`.

+Read more about publishing packages and package naming [here](02-libraries.md)

 ### Package Versions